 Postgraduate Diploma in Counselling Psychology (AK1232) 120 points

-Papers in the Master of Health Science in Psychology and the Postgraduate Diploma in Counselling Psychology are offered in integrated form, allowing students to complete these two degrees in two years of full time study or three years of part time study.
+Papers in the Master of Health Science in Psychology and the Postgraduate Diploma in Counselling Psychology are offered in integrated form, allowing students to complete these two degrees in 2 years of full-time study or 3 years of part-time study.

 You complete the following papers:

 589607 Professional Frameworks, Issues and Applications (15 points)

 Postgraduate Certificate and Postgraduate Diploma in Health Science in Mental Health and Addictions

 These coursework programmes provide students with the opportunity to undertake postgraduate study in the field of mental health and addictions.

 The Doctor of Health Science (DHSc) is designed for health professionals with at least five years’ professional experience who wish to broaden their professional practice competency and expertise.
 It comprises of papers and research development, which culminates in a thesis.

 The Doctor of Philosophy (PhD) degree is undertaken by research only.
 There is no compulsory coursework involved.
 The PhD is an advanced postgraduate degree that is particularly suitable for students wishing to pursue an academic or research career.
 A successful candidate will make a significant original contribution to the body of knowledge in relation to a contemporary issue in health and environmental research.
 Students will have supervisors to guide and advise them, with one assigned as the primary supervisor.

 * This is the only postgraduate psychology pathway that leads to registration with the New Zealand Psychologists Board and allows you to practice as a psychologist.